The precise representative for the gradient of the Riesz potential of a finite measure: Proof of the direct implication of Theorem

-with \(c'\in \R\).{} Since \(s > d - 1\), the integral above is well-defined and one shows that \(\Psi\) satisfies identity \eqref{eq-636} for a suitable choice of \(c'\).
-That \(\Psi\) satisfies the desired relation with \(\varphi\) can also be checked without the Fourier transform, by an explicit computation of the convolution between the homogeneous functions \(z/\abs{z}^{\ell}\) and \(1/\abs{z}^{j}\)\,; see Lemma~15.10 and Exercise~15.4 in \cite{Ponce:2016} for dimensions \(d \ge 2\) and \(d = 1\), respectively.

-We observe that \(\Psi\) is bounded and summable.
-Moreover, smoothness of \(\Psi\) follows from a standard change of variable,
+\resetconstant \begin{proof}[Proof of Lemma~\ref{lemmaInversion}] That \(\Psi\) in \eqref{eq-715} satisfies the desired integral relation with \(\varphi\) follows from an explicit computation of the convolution between the homogeneous functions \(z/\abs{z}^{\ell}\) and \(1/\abs{z}^{j}\)\,; see Lemma~15.10 and Exercise~15.4 in \cite{Ponce:2016} for dimensions \(d \ge 2\) and \(d = 1\), respectively.
+We also note that \(\Psi\) is bounded and smooth.
+Using that \(\int_{\R^{d}}{\nabla \varphi} = 0\), one writes